HectorRicardo/simple-music-app/README.md

 their type and how basic they are, should fulfill these two requirements:

-**Requirement 1**: While the app is in the foreground visible to the user, the audio or video player should be controllable *to a basic level** not only from the app's UI, but also from:
+**Requirement 1**: While the app is in the foreground visible to the user, the audio or video player should be controllable* not only from the app's UI, but also from:
   - app's player notification (your app should provide a notification for the player).
   - external media hardware buttons (these are hardware buttons physically found on Android devices and other peripheral devices, for example, the pause/play button on a Bluetooth headset).
   - Google Assistant.

-*What does "*controllable to a basic level*" mean?
-It means that you can issue to the player some of the most common playback commands, such as Play, Pause, Stop, Rewind, Fast forward, skip to next, etc..

-The places from which an audio or video player is controllable are known as **controllers**.
+*In this context, "controllable" means that you can issue to the player some of the most common playback commands, such as Play, Pause, Stop, Rewind, Fast forward, skip to next, etc..
+The places from which you can control the audio/video player are known as **controllers**.
 The app's UI, the player notification, the external media hardware media buttons and the Google Assistant are all examples of controllers.

 You can program/setup your app so your player can receive commands from other controllers, but the ones listed here are the minimum-mandatory ones.

 **Requirement 2 (Generic media app)**: A well-designed media app should "play well together" with other apps that play audio.
 It should "take turns" and cooperate with other